George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 How on earth does posing for photos outside a church, having punished protesters who were doing the right thing, send that message?

-And how can anyone compare it, with a straight face, to Winston Churchill touring bomb sites during the Second World War?
+And how can anyone compare it, with a straight face, to Winston Churchill touring bomb sites during World War II?

 As author Erik Larson – who has written a book on that very subject – said, it was an "appalling" parallel to draw.